UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 4. Team work - we'll ask your teammates to evaluate whether you performed a fair share of the work.

 ### Late Work Policy
+Deadlines have a 2 hour grace period to compensate for technical issues.
+Work submitted after that time is considered late.

-Two 48 hour extensions assignments will automatically granted per student, no questions asked.
+**Individual work:** Two 48 hour extensions will automatically granted per student, no questions asked.
 However, you do need to notify both of the TAs before the deadline.
-Beyond those that, exceptions will only be granted in abnormal circumstances.
+Beyond those, exceptions will only be granted in abnormal circumstances.

-Project related extensions will be only be granted in abnormal circumstances.
+**Group work:** Project related extensions will be only be granted in abnormal circumstances.

 If an assignment is taking an unreasonable amount of time to complete, please let us know.
 If this is done a few days before the due date, the assignment may be adjusted.